 Reason 2: Weak or irrelevant comparables

-The most common evidence problem is comparables that are too old, too different, or too far away to be persuasive.
-A sale from two years ago in a different neighborhood does not establish your home's current market value.
+The most common evidence problem is comparables that are too old, too different, or too far away — and not adjusted to compensate.
+No two properties are identical, so every comparable's sale price needs to be adjusted for its differences from your home before it can be used to derive your home's market value.
+Skip that step, and even a strong comp doesn't establish anything.
 The Board will note the weaknesses and give the Assessor the benefit of the doubt.

 What the 25% who succeed do differently